 Healthcare Professionals:

-Healthcare professionals also need SDSs especially those who work with hazardous chemicals, such as in hospitals or laboratories.
-They need to rely on SDSs to understand the risks associated with these substances.
+Healthcare professionals also need SDSs, especially those who work with hazardous chemicals, such as in hospitals or laboratories.

 Emergency Responders:

-This crucial document is also necessary for emergency responders.
+The emergency responders also use these documents.
 This includes firefighters and hazmat teams who use SDSs to assess risks.
 They try to determine appropriate responses during chemical emergencies.

 Various Types of Industries: